 The movie should also be commended for genuinely trying to ask some significant questions and deal with some weighty issues.
 And it doesn’t just toss them out there and them leave them behind.
 These dilemmas run throughout the film.
 Characters wrestle with death and loss.
 Others struggle with responsibility and consequences.
 And while the film may not be an appeal to deep thinkers, among its large amounts of fan service it does explore areas that few from the genre care to.

 “Captain America: Civil War” feels like it could be titled “Avengers: Civil War”.
 In fact, it actually serves as a better Avengers sequel than last year’s “Age of Ultron”.
 But we do still get plenty of Captain America and his character is still the most intriguing piece in this entire puzzle.
 But as a whole the movie does more to alter the landscape of the Marvel Cinematic Universe as we know it.
 By the end things are much different.
 Characters have been impacted.
-Relationships have been effected.
+Relationships have been affected.
 Most importantly it sets before us a very interesting landscape and the potential for some incredibly intriguing storylines.
 I can’t wait to see where things go next.

 VERDICT – 4.5 STARS